Ministerial, Family and Volunteer Services

 - To gain recognition of the volunteer as an integral component of the Department's manpower resources.

 - To increase the community's awareness and understanding of the overall goals of the correctional system.

 Interest in and the qualifications needed for the program being offered.

-Volunteer Services programs and services are normally available at all Department locations.
-The Division has seventeen Supervisors of Volunteer Services located across the State, each with responsibility for several facilities.
-Each facility has a Volunteer Services Contact Person responsible for managing the facility volunteer program and volunteer Program Staff Supervisors responsible for specific volunteers and volunteer activities.
+Volunteer Services programs and services are available at all facilities.
+The Division has fourteen Supervisors of Volunteer Services located across the state.
+Most have responsibility for several facilities.
+Each facility has a Volunteer Services Contact Person managing the facility volunteer program and volunteer Program Staff Supervisors responsible for specific volunteers and volunteer activities.